mminutoli/preempt-experimental-setup/README.rst

 -----------------------------------------------

 This experimental setup was designed for Summit at the Oak Ridge Leadership Computing Facility.
-Detail on the machine can be found `here
+Details on the machine can be found `here
 <https://www.olcf.ornl.gov/olcf-resources/compute-systems/summit/>`_.

 Ripples documents software dependencies using conan.
 The configuration used to